Esports And Gaming Industry Trends to Watch For

 eSports5G Technology

 Another factor spurring growth within gaming is the introduction and continued rollout of 5G networks.
-Although most players can comfortably access 5G mobile, this connectivity is not yet mainstream, and the full rollout is not expected until next year.
+Although most players can comfortably access 5G mobile, this connectivity is not yet mainstream, and the full rollout is still going in many countries.

 Once that happens, however, the possibilities abound.
 Access to 5G networks will enable mobile users to enjoy faster internet browsing, increased download speeds, and top-quality streaming with limited to no latency.
 This is especially important to cooperative games.
 Watch out for new next-generation titles penetrating the mobile market when the 5G network is fully rolled out.